-Main themes of research include:
+Main themes of our current research include:

 - Genome scans for footprints of adaptation